List of Fables characters: King Arthur and Camelot

 King Pellinore makes an appearance in the Fables story The Last Castle, as one of the defenders of the last free gateway.

 The Lady of the Lake was first referred to in The Good Prince and the Jack of Fables story arc The Bad Prince (in addition, Arthur, Lancelot and Merlin are all referred to in the latter story).
 She first appears in the story arc The Destiny Game.
 Also known as the "Green Lady", she is a messenger of the Fates and has the ability to assign and reassign different destinies to particular individuals.
 She is a green-skinned woman who sometimes lives in ponds.
 Initially a sly and conniving woman, she turns more diligently after two encounters with Bigby Wolf.
 Years later, she is in a well-established relationship with Bigby's cub Ambrose.
 In later Fables story arcs, Lady of the Lake was shown to be a good friend to the Blue Fairy and came to represent her friend in the engagement to Geppetto.
 In the Fairest graphic novel Fairest In All the Land, Lady of the Lake and her friend were attacked and apparently murdered at the hands of Goldilocks.
 Cinderella was able to bring Goldilocks' victims back to life, but was only allowed to choose half of the victims to resurrect, and she chose Lady of the Lake over the Blue Fairy.

 Merlin appears briefly in flashbacks in the Fables story The Destiny Game.

-Uther Pendragon, Gorlois and Mordred are mentioned in Fables 136 (Camelot, Part 6).
+Uther Pendragon, Gorlois and Mordred are mentioned in Fables #136 (Camelot, Part 6).
 In addition, Arthur's half-sister, Morgan le Fay, is one of the 13th floor witches of Fabletown.

 Dunster Happ

-A warlock and former Boxer (hunter of rogue spellcasters and magical beings) for the Empire.
+Dunster Happ is a warlock and former Boxer (hunter of rogue spellcasters and magical beings) for the Empire.
 Though he did not invent the sealing boxes used by the Boxers to capture their targets, he was able to enchant them so that they would entice their targets to enter them willingly.
 He had been key to boxing Baba Yaga, Mr. Dark and the last of the Baleful Hernes.
-Frau Totenkinder (after rejuvenating and using her true name again: Bellflower) asks him to teach her how to box Mr. Dark - despite her initial concerns that such boxes may have been made to capture her as well.
+Frau Totenkinder (after rejuvenating and using her true name again: Bellflower) asks him to teach her how to box Mr. Dark, despite her initial concerns that such boxes may have been made to capture her as well.
 During their time, Totenkinder apparently seduced him and became his lover.
 They would develop a deep relationship and would become engaged.
 They later came back to The Farm.
 In the Fairest graphic novel Fairest In all the Land, they were both killed at the hands of the murderous Goldilocks.
-Cinderella, unfortunately, could only pick half of Goldilocks' victims to resurrect, and ultimately choose Totenkinder over him.
+Cinderella could only pick half of Goldilocks' victims to resurrect, and ultimately chooses Totenkinder over him.